 Power Of Attorney

 Some of the steps mentioned in this guide may need a power of attorney to be accomplished.
-For that reason, I’ll add it to the list right after the “in case of an emergency” and index pages.
+Therefore, I’ll add it to the list right after the “in case of an emergency” and index pages.
 You decide whether or not it will be necessary based on the level of death preparedness you decide to take.

 Basic Personal Information